I’m considering becoming a professional driver, but where do I start?

 How do I get an HGV licence?

 You can train for this job through an apprenticeship scheme or self-finance yourself through HGV training in order to gain the relevant licence/s you wish to obtain, such as Category C (Class 2) or Category C+E (Class 1).
 You’ll need to be competent in English and Maths in order to take the LGV theory test, be 18 or over, hold a full car licence and have a good driver record, have good eyesight and have passed a medical as part of the HGV test.

 Driver Hire provides licence acquisition training that enables you to upgrade your driving licence.
 Categories include Class 1 (C+E), Class 2 (Cat C), 7.5 Tonne (Cat C1), PCV, HIAB, ADR and also Forklift (FLT).
 We’re here to help you every step of the way.
 This includes providing a great way to spread the cost of your training through our personal finance options, and once you’re qualified, the ongoing training you need, such as Driver CPC.

 How do I gain driving experience?

-If you have recently obtained your HGV licence, you can possibly gain experience by working with a logistics / driving agency.
-It’s worth talking to a local agency to see if they have clients in the haulage industry who are open to recruiting and supporting newly qualified drivers.
+If you have recently obtained your HGV licence, you can possibly gain experience by working with a logistics / driving agency, like Driver Hire.
+It’s worth talking to a local office to see if they have clients in the haulage industry who are open to recruiting and supporting newly qualified drivers.
 Take a look at our case studies which explore how drivers found agency and then permanent work.
 Working on temporary contracts will allow you to gain experience at different companies, and some will offer temporary to permanent opportunities based on your performance.